-Cleft lip and cleft palate (orofacial clefts) –are congenital birth defects that occur due to the improper formation of the lip and mouth during the early stages of a baby’s development.
+Cleft lip and cleft palate (orofacial clefts) are congenital birth defects that occur due to the improper formation of the lip and mouth during the early stages of a baby’s development.
 During the first six to eight weeks, tissue grows from different areas of the baby’s head and eventually meets to fully form the facial features.
-If the tissue does not fuse properly, the result is a cleft, or a gap.
+If the tissue does not fuse properly, the result is a cleft or a gap.

-Affecting about 1 in 700 babies, a cleft lip is one of the most common birth defects in the United States.
+Affecting about 1 in 1,50 babies, a cleft lip is one of the most common birth defects in the United States.
 It is characterized by an opening in the upper lip, which can vary in size: from a small slit to a large gap that extends into the nose.
 The gap typically occurs on one or both sides of the lip and, very rarely, in the middle of the lip.

 A cleft palate is an opening in the roof of the mouth, which creates a connection between the mouth and the nose.
 A cleft palate increases the risk of chronic ear infections.